Stausssi/sink/docs/usage.md

         -l, --list:     List all dependencies
         -u, --update:   Update the value of a config field.
 This is not intended to be used on dependencies

-    install             Install dependencies
+    install             Install all dependencies
-        -s, --sink:     Install based on sink.lock
+        -s, --sink:     Optional, Install based on sink.lock

     add <dependency>                Add and install a dependency in the form of 'owner/repo:dependency' -d, --dest, --destination:  Optional, The local destination to download the file(s) into -v, --version:              Optional, The version (git tag) to download
         --no-gitignore:             Optional, Do not add the dependency to the .gitignore file

-    remove <dependency>             Remove and uninstall a dependency in the form of 'owner/repo/dependency'
+    remove <dependency>             Remove and uninstall a dependency in the form of 'owner/repo:dependency'
 ```